LogtalkDotOrg/logtalk3/examples/design_patterns/ai/many_worlds/NOTES.md

 	simpler, example of this design pattern is `examples/family`.

 This is a pattern that is trivial in Logtalk but cumbersome at best using Prolog modules.
+There are two sensible implementations of this design pattern: using inheritance or using parametric objects.
+Both solutions are illustrated.
+Load the `loader.lgt` file to load the sample implementations and look into the `SCRIPT.txt` file for sample calls.

+In the parametric solution, we use a parametric object for the reasoning code and pass the dataset or knowledge base to reason about as a parameter.
+A simple implementation of this solution is provided in the `parametric.lgt` file.

-The key Logtalk features are inheritance (of the reasoning code that we want to apply to many worlds) and messages to self (which allow calling from the reasoning code the predicates that describe a specific world).
+In the inheritance solution, the key Logtalk feature (of the reasoning code that we want to apply to many worlds) are messages to self (which allow calling from the reasoning code the predicates that describe a specific world).
+A simple implementation of this solution is provided in the `inheritance.lgt` file.

 A common scenario is porting an original Prolog module application that assumes a single world defining in "user".
 Porting consist mainly